Today, let’s delve into the world of counted cross stitch, with a bit of a twist!

 The other option is waste canvas, which is a rough woven canvas that you place on top of plain weave fabric, stitch over, and then cut and pull out all the canvas threads individually.
 I’m not a huge fan of waste canvas.
 It works, but my stitches are never as tight as I like them, after using it.
 And I don’t like picking out the canvas threads.

 And then there’s a Third Option, which I’m testing now.
+It involves printing your own grid and sticking to your fabric with water soluble stabilizer, and then rinsing it away.
+Here’s my tutorial on the process.
 I’m going to share the results of those tests later, once I finish a couple samples.
 It’s the easiest of the options for counted work on plain weave fabric, and while not as inexpensive as waste canvas, it’s less expensive than water soluble canvas.
 The stitching experience is different, though, which is why I need to test it thoroughly.

 Folky Snowflakes on a Corner – Pattern